-Professional Education at the Springfield College School of Social Work
+Professional Education with the Department of Graduate Social Work

 - Post-Master’s Certificate Program in Trauma-Informed Practice with Children and Adolescents